SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 permission related operations.
 Concrete resources further extend this API with resource specific tasks.
 For example, virtual machines expose an operation to shut down the machine.

+In the following sections, we will discuss how providers work in UCloud.
+To start with, we want to provide an example of how a resource, more specifically a job, is managed by UCloud/Core.
+This is shown in the figure below.

 <p align="center"><img src="./Pictures/core-orchestration.png"></p>

+__Figure:__ A diagram showing what happens when a researcher wants to start a job.

+The diagram shows a single researcher who wants to start a job.
+This researcher belongs to a project which has already been awarded with a resource grant at a specific provider.
+The flow starts when the user submits a job:

+1. __The user submits a job.__ The request will contain a specification for the job.
+Inside of this specification the user will write information about the requested product (i.e. machine type).
+It will also contain information about the application to run and any input parameters it might need.
+The user is authenticated via the access token discussed in the "Foundation" section.

+2. __UCloud/Core looks up the user and authorizes their request.__ UCloud/Core performs authentication, authorization and validation of the received request.
+This process includes a wide variety of checks, one of which is to ensure that the user as an appropriate resource grant at the provider.
+UCloud/Core knows which provider to forward the request to based on the requested product (stored in the request).

+3. __The request is forwarded to the appropriate provider.__ The job of the provider is now to turn the request from the end-user into an appropriate command at the service provider.
+For example, if the provider is running a Slurm system, then the provider must submit the job to the queue.
+Once the job has been created on the computational backend, an OK response is forwarded back to the researcher.
+This causes UCloud/Core to write down that the job resource was successfully created.
+At this point, it will become part of the jobs the researcher can see when they browse their resource catalog.

+4. __As the job runs, the provider will periodically push updates about the job to UCloud/Core.__ Throughout a job's lifetime the provider will send periodic updates.
+These updates can include information about the job's life-cycle.
+For example, the provider will send an update once the job transitions from the queue to a running state.
+It will send another update when the job terminates.
+These updates are received by UCloud/Core and the resource catalog is updated accordingly.
+The changes are visible to the researcher when they browse their resource catalog.

 ## UCloud/IM architecture